 Boredom, isolation, and loneliness are cited as the number one cause of relapse.
 Not knowing what to do with your time or whom to turn to is a risk during every stage of recovery.
 A consistent schedule and regular interaction with your support system are vital to staying sober.

 Memories of events, people, or places associated with substance use can be triggers that cause people to focus on times when using was interesting, fun, or otherwise enjoyable.
+This is also called Euphoric Recall.
 Oftentimes, when people are recalling these things, they are not recalling or contextualizing the long-term negative effects of their substance use.
 This is why major positive life changes, including changes to your social circle and daily activities, can help you on the path to sobriety.

 Co-occurring or comorbid disorders (sometimes referred to as dual diagnosis) are those that exist alongside a substance use disorder.
 Conditions like depression, anxiety, chronic pain, and anger management issues are related to substance use in many ways.
 They can be sources of high-level stress.
 By lessening and learning to deal with these comorbidities, it becomes easier to remain sober.